Danrancan/megasync-linux-debian-sources-list/README.md

 # IT IS ONLY TO HELP YOU FIND THE CORRECT URI FOR YOUR SOURCES LIST.
 https://mega.nz/linux/MEGAsync/

+# HOW TO ADD YOUR CORRESPONDING REPOSITORY TO YOUR SOURCES LIST FOR AUTO-UPDATING:
-# Debian 10 repository for megasync
+# EX: Debian 10 repository for megasync
 https://mega.nz/linux/MEGAsync/Debian_10.0/

 # To install these repositories and keep the megasync app updated on debian 10, when using